svdbusse/SemiAnnualChat/_posts/2019/2019-06-03-OrgUnitPath-G.-Suite-Azure-AD-Provisioning.md

 As an example, in the audit log we can see a test user Jessica Jones being provisioned into the orgUnitPath "/Students", ready for G. Suite policy and configuration to be applied.
 ![Audit Logs](/SemiAnnualChat/assets/OrgUnitPath/AuditLog.png "Audit Logs")

-### A word of Warning
+### A word of warning
 This is a great solution for getting users provisioned into G. Suite and  into their _initially_ correct OU.
 But through rather extensive testing and going back and forth with Azure AD support, there's a major caveat that they don't mention in any of the support articles.

 All provisioning requests that are sent to G. Suite use a **POST** REST method.
+This is generally fine; and works perfectly for user creation.
+But as per the [G. Suite Admin Directory API documentation](https://developers.google.com/admin-sdk/directory/v1/guides/manage-users#update_user) updates to existing users need to use a **PUT** REST method.

+### So what does that mean?
-This is generally fine; and works great for user creation.
-But any subsequent changes such as a surname name change, or a user moving between departments, business units which results in a change to the orgUnitPath in G. Suite is sent, but simply not honoured.
+Any subsequent changes such as a surname name change, or a user moving between departments or business units could result in a user moving between assigned groups, and therefore needing to be moved to a different OU in G. Suite.

+The change is **sent** to G. Suite by Azure AD but **simply and unfortunately** ignored.

+When querying Azure Support if the method could be changed, I was told that the POST method is used by design and will not be changed for individual applications.

-The POST method is used by design, so it looks like we are stuck with a one time provisioning action only, and any subsequent user changes will need to be handled manually by your ops team.
+So it looks like we are stuck with a one way, one time provisioning and any subsequent user changes will need to be handled manually by your ops team.

-2 steps forward, 1 step back.
-Hopefully this shortcoming is addressed in the near future.
+This is still a great solution for SMBs or for simple G. Suite OU structures.
+But hopefully this shortcoming is addressed in the future.